The Beginner's Guide To Crochet Face Masks [Everything You Need To Know]

-With the current state of events, we all need to cover our faces with medical grade face masks if we want to keep ourselves and those around us safe from contracting the Corona Virus.
+Crochet face mask became a trend during the pandemic in 2021/2022, when we all needed to cover our faces with ugly medical grade face masks to keep ourselves and those around us safe from contracting the Corona Virus.

-But no, seriously, I'll explain a little about why it's important to know the ins and outs of the corona virus transmissions and what you can do with a crochet face mask to make it more effective and safe to wear.
+There was a lot of controversy around crochet face masks, so it's important to know and understand the ins and outs of the corona virus transmissions and what you can do with a crochet face mask to make it more effective and safe to wear.

 What Is A Crochet Face Mask?

 A crochet face mask is a mask cover that you can crochet yourself with some yarn and a crochet hook.
-You could also buy a ready-made crochet face mask online, from a craft market or craft store.
+You could also buy a ready-made crochet face mask online, from a craft market, craft store or online from Etsy.

 Are Crochet Face Masks Safe?